Fire Procedures Policy

 4.1.
 Servicing and Repairs

-Correct and regular servicing must be conducted employing a manufacturer, supplier or other competent contractor.
+Correct and regular servicing is conducted employing a competent contractor.

 4.2.
 Prevention of false alarms of fire during routine testing